akka/akka/akka-docs/src/main/paradox/stream/operators/Source/asSourceWithContext.md

 See @ref[Context Propagation](../../stream-context.md) for a general overview of context propagation.

-Turns a @apidoc[Source] into a @apidoc[SourceWithContext] which can propagate a context per element along a stream.
+Extracts context data from the elements of a @apidoc[Source] so that it can be turned into a @apidoc[SourceWithContext] which can propagate that context per element along a stream.
 The function passed into `asSourceWithContext` must turn elements into contexts, one context for every element.

 See also: